Vision-X/HP_DMI_Tool_Guide/README.md

 2) Select Bootable USB image (HP DMI / Branding tool)

 3) Allow shell script to run and it will bring you to an options screen.
-Select 'Configure DMI'.
+Select 'Enter DMI information'.

 4) Follow guided steps in the DMI tool.